giga-sec/gigaSec-Tech-Notes/3. Notes/TCP - Transmission Control Protocol.md

 ### The bad thing about TCP
-When your browser sends a bunch of packets to request a connection, webserver responds packets of its own, acknowledging the receipt.
+When your browser sends bunch of packets to request connection, Webserver responds its own packets, acknowledging the receipt.
 They are batched together in a specific order.
 ![[Pasted image 20220706181812.png|400]]
-If one of response packets gets lost because of weak connection, the rest of them will have to wait in line until lost packet is re-sent.
+If one of response packets gets lost because of weak connection, The rest of them will have to wait in line until lost packet is re-sent.
 This can slow the traffic speed down significantly